mklucifer/mk-hypr/README.md

 **Work in progress**

 A script to install Hyprland on an archinstall minimal install.
-It gives you the option to install the dotfiles in this repository (in development)
+It gives you the option to install the dotfiles that are in this repository.

-Basic catpputccin rice atm.
+### To do:
+- Fix waybar style and colours
+- Change hyprlock background
+- Fix notifications
+- Add a theme selector/changer
+- Add a wallpaper selector